Our Lady of the Angels School fire: Evacuation

 The fire then swept down through the hallway ceiling's ventilation grates into the second floor corridor as it flashed through the cockloft above the classrooms.
 Glass transom windows above the doors of each classroom broke as the heat intensified, allowing superheated gases and thick black smoke in the hallway to enter the classrooms.
 By the time the students and their teachers in the second floor classrooms realized the danger (and the occupants of several of the rooms, until that moment, did not realize the danger), their sole escape route into the hallway was impassable.
-The second floor of the north wing had become a perfect fire trap.
+The second floor of the north wing had become an impervious fire trap.

-For 329 children and five teaching nuns, the only remaining means of escape was to jump from their second floor windows to the concrete or crushed rock 25 ft below, or to wait for the fire department to rescue them.
+For 329 children and five teaching nuns, the only remaining means of escape was to jump from the second floor windows to the concrete or crushed rock 25 ft below, or to wait for the fire department to rescue them.
 Recognizing the trap they were in, some of the nuns encouraged the children to sit at their desks or gather in a semicircle and pray.
 But smoke, heat, and flames quickly forced them to the windows.

 One nun, Sister Mary Davidis Devine, ordered her students in room 209 to place books and furniture in front of her classroom doors, and this helped to slow the entry of smoke and flames until rescuers arrived.
-Out of the 55 students in the room, eight escaped with injuries, and two died; Beverly Burda, the last student remaining in the room, evidently passed out from smoke inhalation and died when the roof collapsed.
-Another student, Valerie Thoma, died at a hospital on March 10, 1959, as a result of her extensive burn injuries.
+Out of the 55 students in the room, most escaped unharmed, eight escaped with injuries and two died; Beverly Burda, the last student remaining in the room, evidently passed out from smoke inhalation and died when the roof collapsed.
+Another student, Valerie Thoma, died at a hospital three months later, on March 5, 1959, as a result of her extensive burn injuries.